Izakey/vsm-text-mining/README.md

 # corn-vsm
-Some C programs I wrote lately
+C programs on the VSM